NH TELEHEALTH ALLIANCE

 Advancing telehealth policies for a healthier tomorrow.

-The Alliance seeks to support a well-considered and robust telehealth industry in NH.
+The Alliance seeks to support a well-considered and robust telehealth industry in NH by elevating the voices of all stakeholders, providing telehealth training, and advocating for universal access to reliable broadband across NH.
 This effort welcomes healthcare providers, technology providers and developers, advocacy and consumer organizations to play a significant role.
 Efforts informed by the Alliance will aim to ensure better access and cost-effective benefits of this modern healthcare structure based on telehealth services.

 IN THE NEWS: